mokhtarimokhtar/demo-sse/README.md

 By default, the server sends every second a message(time event) with time of now in UTC(Coordinated Universal Time).

 ## Server in Golang
-conf.json file contains address, port and clock (by second) paramters.
+conf.json file contains address, port and clock (by second) parameters.

 ## Message Structure